 This refers to the process of developing and implantation the transformation/loading scripts.
-These define the source to target mapping and transformation rules that must be applied as data is extracted from their source location and as the target data warehouse is populated.
+These define the source to target mapping and transformation rules that must be applied as data are extracted from their source location and as the target data warehouse are populated.

 - BUILD QUERIES FOR ANALYSIS: